-*We are currently re-designing the curriculum for the graduate certificate.
-It will focus on learning design technology.
+*We are currently re-designing the curriculum for and changing the name of the graduate certificate.
+The new name will be the Graduate Certificate in Education and Design in Learning Technology.
 Please check back soon for more information.*

-The Online Teaching and Learning Graduate Certificate (OTLGC) is for professionals in business, government, education, or other settings who want to develop their knowledge and skills in online teaching and learning.
-The OTLGC uses technology-based environments to actively engage students in designing formal educational projects that meet professional objectives.
+The Graduate Certificate in Education and Design in Learning Technology is for professionals in business, government, education, or other settings who want to develop their knowledge and skills in online teaching and learning.
+The certificate uses technology-based environments to actively engage students in designing formal educational projects that meet professional objectives.

-The five core courses (3-credits each) in this program are sequenced to provide an intense immersion in a dynamic online environment and culminates in an online teaching practicum.
-Prime candidates for the OTLGC program are individuals with a need to explore online teaching and learning techniques and the willingness to engage in collaborative learning projects.
+The core courses (3-credits each) in this program are sequenced to provide an intense immersion in a dynamic online environment and culminates in an online teaching practicum.
+Prime candidates for the certificate are individuals with a need to explore online teaching and learning techniques and the willingness to engage in collaborative learning projects.

-Current NMSU graduate students can take the OTLGC program.
-However, the decision about if and how OTL courses factor into a degree plan, or not, is decided by the department issuing the graduate degree.
-It’s highly recommended you meet with your graduate advisor before you start the OTLGC program.
-You will either have to complete the OTLGC before or during the same semester you complete your graduate degree.
-If you start the OTLGC during your graduate degree program you cannot complete the OTLGC after completing your graduate degree.
-If you start the OTLGC program after completing your graduate degree, there isn’t a conflict.
+Current NMSU graduate students can take the certificate program.
+However, the decision about if and how courses factor into a degree plan, or not, is decided by the department issuing the graduate degree.
+It’s highly recommended you meet with your graduate advisor before you start the certificate program.

 What is Quality Matters?

-Benefits from earning a Graduate Certificate in Online Teaching and Learning include:
+Benefits from earning a Graduate Certificate in Education and Design in Learning Technology include:

 - Proficiency in fostering online learning communities